-- Call 911 if necessary. - Be prepared to provide the police with a statement including any pertinent details. - In many cases, the individual will have parked a vehicle near the property; record the license plate, make and model of the vehicle if possible. - Try to record the location of the encounter (via GPS or trail markers) for an official report. - Notify the Land Trust at 651-647-9590 or the Stewardship Program Manager at 651-917-6293.
-Staff should notify their supervisor.
+- Call 911 if necessary. - Be prepared to provide the police with a statement including any pertinent details. - In many cases, the individual will have parked a vehicle near the property; record the license plate, make and model of the vehicle if possible. - Try to record the location of the encounter (via GPS or trail markers) for an official report. - Notify the Land Trust front office at 651-647-9590 or Stewardship Coordinator, Shalesa Johnson, at 651-213-7896 (Volunteers).
+MLT Staff or Contractors should notify Stewardship Program Manager, Amie Schiller at 651-917-6288.